The impact of gas accretion and AGN feedback on the scatter of the mass-metallicity relation: Sample and measurements

 The observed behaviour of the mass-metallicity relation, in terms of its exact shape, normalisation, scatter and redshift evolution, can be sensitive to the method employed to calculate the metallicity \citep[e.g.][]{kewley08,yates12,curti20}.
 The main results of this study make use of the metallicity calibration of \citet[][hearafter PP04]{PP04}:

 To test the robustness of the results against metallicity measurement techniques, we also calculate metallicities using the empirical calibration of \citet{D02} which, unlike Eq. \ref{eq:PP04}, only makes use of the [NII]/\ha\ ratio.
 We also derive metallicities from CLOUDY photoionisation modeling using the implementation of \citet{scholte23}.
 All results presented in this paper, while using the PP04 calibration, have been verified to be robust when using the other calibrations.
+Note that while there is relatively good agreement between PP04 and D02 (with differences in 12+$\log$(O/H) of $\sim$0.1 dex, \citep{kewley08}), other metallicity calibrations can have larger discrepancies ($\sim$0.4-0.7 dex \citep[e.g.][]{kewley08,teimoorinia21}.
+With larger samples of galaxies with robust metallicity measurements from temperature-sensitive indicators, as are now becoming available from the DESI survey for example \citep{zou23}, we will in the future be able to validate the results in this study with yet more varied metallicity indicators.

 Caution must be used when estimating gas-phase metallicites in situations where line emission is mostly triggered by shocks or AGN activity rather than star formation.
 As strong line methods for determining metallicity are calibrated using H II regions, they may not result in a reliable metallicity when the target is not a star forming region. \citet{sanders17} studied the bias introduced by contamination of emission lines by regions of diffuse interstellar gas (DIG) and flux weighting effects.
 In the strong-line relations, biases up to $\Delta O3 = +0.3$ dex were found between spectra of mock galaxies and HII regions.